Nolte: Now HBO Max Blacklists 'Gone With the Wind'

 The Woke Taliban have won.
 HBO Max announced on Tuesday it is blacklisting of Gone With the Wind (1939), and with it, Hattie Daniel’s performance for which she won the Best Supporting Actress Oscar of 1940.

 McDaniel was not only the first black actor or actress to win an Oscar, she was the first black person ever to win an Oscar of any kind, and the first black person to even be nominated.
-Other than Merle Oberon, who was both Asian and Polynesian, McDaniel was the first racial minority ever nominated for anything.
+Other than Merle Oberon, who was both Asian and Polynesian, McDaniel was the first racial minority ever nominated for any category.

 There’s more than one way to burn a book.
 And the world is full of people running about with lit matches. – Ray Bradbury, Fahrenheit 451